youngboy/engine-docs/source/caching.md

   This provides a shared location for multiple copies of Engine Proxy to achieve the same cache hit rate.
   This location is also not wiped across Engine Proxy restarts.

-  Memcache store configuration requires an array of URLs called `url`, for the memcached servers.
+  Memcache store configuration requires an array of addresses called `url`, for the memcached servers.
 (This name is misleading: the values are `host:port` without any URL scheme like `http://`.)
+The AWS Elasticache discovery protocol is not currently supported.
   `keyPrefix` may also be specified, to allow multiple environments to share a memcached server (i.e. dev/staging/production).

 We suggest developers start with an in-memory store, then upgrade to Memcached if the added deployment complexity is worth it for production.